ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Experimental Setup

 \subsection{Models and Baselines}

-To evaluate how PLMs capture the semantics of code changes, we experimented with the following pre-trained models.
-CodeT5+ and CodeBERT were used with their default maximum input limit of 512 tokens.
-UniXcoder uniquely supports longer contexts, so we evaluated it under both 512- and 1,024-token limit settings to test performance under constrained and full-capacity conditions.
+To evaluate how CLMs capture the semantics of code changes, we employed four representative models across distinct architectures.
+We included established encoder-based models---CodeBERT, CodeT5+, and UniXcoder---which have consistently demonstrated strong performance in JIT-SDP tasks~\cite{jiang2025just, lin2023cct5}.
+Additionally, we incorporated Qwen2.5, a state-of-the-art decoder-based model.
+To the best of our knowledge, this study represents the first evaluation of Qwen2.5 within the JIT-SDP domain, despite its reported success in other code-related tasks.

+Regarding input constraints, CodeBERT and CodeT5+ were evaluated using their default maximum limit of 512 tokens.
+In contrast, UniXcoder and Qwen2.5 were tested at both 512- and 1,024-token scales.
+For Qwen2.5 specifically, we extended the total token budget by 100 tokens (setting the limits to 612 and 1,124) to accommodate the necessary system prompt and role definitions without truncating the actual code content, thereby ensuring a fair comparison of the effective code context.

-\paragraph{Pre-trained Language Models.} \begin{enumerate} \item \textbf{CodeBERT.}~\cite{feng2020codebert} We included CodeBERT, a 125M parameter RoBERTa-based encoder pre-trained for code understanding.
-Despite being one of the earlier PLMs, it has consistently shown strong and robust performance in defect prediction and classification tasks, making it an essential baseline for fair comparison~\cite{xiao2023empirical, dahou2025semantic}.
+\paragraph{Subject Models.} \begin{enumerate} \item \textbf{CodeBERT}~\cite{feng2020codebert} We included CodeBERT, a 125M parameter RoBERTa-based encoder pre-trained for code understanding.
+Despite being one of the earlier code language models, it has consistently shown strong and robust performance in defect prediction and classification tasks, making it an essential baseline for fair comparison~\cite{xiao2023empirical, dahou2025semantic}.

-\item \textbf{CodeT5+.}~\cite{wang2023codet5+} We used the 220M encoder-only variant, as detection tasks do not require generation capabilities.
+\item \textbf{CodeT5+}~\cite{wang2023codet5+} We used the 220M encoder-only variant, as detection tasks do not require generation capabilities.
 CodeT5+ has achieved state-of-the-art results across a wide range of software engineering tasks~\cite{niu2023empirical, gao2024learning}, making it a competitive and modern baseline.